zerohd4869/zerohd4869.github.io/_pages/about.md

 - *Sep 2019 - Aug 2021*, 6th Research Institute of CEC, Algorithm Intern

 # 💬 Invited Talks
-- *Sep 2023*, Presented a talk on the topic "Supervised Adversarial Contrastive Learning" at ``AI-TIME``, with an audience of over 1K+.
+- *Sep 2023*, Presenting a talk on "Supervised Adversarial Contrastive Learning" at AI-TIME with an audience of over 1K+.

 # 📝 Academic Services
 - Area Chair of NAACL 2024